Liquor Tax Exemption

 Alcohol bought in direct sales stores at breweries, wineries and distilleries will be exempt from liquor tax.

 Liquor purchased from direct sales stores at approved factories producing liquor such as sake, shochu, wine, and whiskey in Japan will be exempt from liquor tax as well as consumption tax.
-As long as the purchase satisfi es the consumption tax exemption conditions and the purchase amount is 5,000 yen or more, you are exempt from paying the liquor tax and can take home delicious Japanese liquor at a great price!
+Check the "Consumable items" section for the conditions surrounding tax exemption, and take home delicious Japanese liquor at a great price!

 Only purchases at approved liquor tax exemption stores are eligible.
 The liquor tax exemption does not apply to purchases made at taxfree stores such as liquor stores, department stores, and supermarkets.

 Consumption tax + liquor tax will be exempted from liquor purchases.
-The purchase amount (excluding consumption tax and liquor tax) must be 5,000 yen or more.
+The purchase amount (excluding consumption tax and liquor tax) must be between 5,000 yen and 500,000 yen.

 Learn about sake : Japanese rice wine Visit a sake brewery